This topic describes the added value of automation, how to measure this value (Automation ROI), and how to track the effectiveness your automation.

 Defect cost metric

 By comparing the number of defects detected early by automation (low cost defects) vs. defects submitted after manual runs (high cost defects), you can determine the cost of defects by examining the following factors.
-This metric is calculated using ALM Octane analytics and is only available at the release level.
+This metric is calculated using ALM Octane analytics.

 - Defects detected by automation